Thu 12 Apr 18

 The British Council Alumni Awards celebrate the outstanding achievements of alumni and showcase the impact and value of a UK higher education.
 Now in its fourth year, more than 1,700 entries from 125 countries representing 140 UK higher education institutes were received for this year's awards.

-Regional Award Winners will be announced on 19 April.
-Winners will then go on to compete for the prestigious Global Alumni Awards which will be announced at the end of April.
+As a regional winner, Maryam will go on to compete for the prestigious Global Alumni Awards which will be announced at the end of May.

 Please visit the British Council Alumni Award website to read more about this year's inspirational finalists.